parke/lxroot/readme.md

 ###  Guest userland compatibility

-Below are notes on using Lxroot with userlands from the following Linux distributions:
+Below are notes on using Lxroot with guest userlands from the following Linux distributions:

 -  **Alpine Linux**  -  The Alpine Linux package manager and userland seem to run well inside Lxroot.
 (See Demo #1, below.)
 -  **Arch Linux**  -  The Arch Linux package manager and userland seem to run well inside Lxroot.
 (See Demo #3, below.)
 -  **Debian** and **Ubuntu**  -  Debian's package managers (`apt-get` and `dpkg`) require extensive tweaking and shimming before they will run successfully inside Lxroot.
 Consequently, at present I recommend against attempting to create a Debian or Ubuntu guest userland.
 If you really want to create a Debian or Ubuntu guest userland, I recommend creating the userland on a native Debian or Ubuntu host.
 This will probably require root access.
 Consider using `debootstrap`.
 After you have created the userland, you should be able to use `lxroot` to enter the userland.
--  **Void Linux**  -  It has been a while, but I previously ran Void's package manager and userland inside Lxroot.
-Void seemed to work well with Lxroot.
-Void Linux provides a rootfs tarball.
+-  **Void Linux**  -  Void Linux works well as a guest or host.
+(Note regarding Void as a host:  I have only tested this on headless box, but I suspect X11 sharing will work.
+If X11 sharing does not work on a Void Linux host, please open a bug report.)

-Lxroot creates virtual environments via Linux user namespaces.
-Linux user namespaces, by their very nature, have inherent and unavoidable limitations.
+Lxroot creates virtual environments via Linux namespaces.
+When a non-root user creates and enters a Linux namespace, there are inherent and unavoidable limitations.
 In some cases, these limitations may create compatibility issues, depending on exactly what software you try to run inside Lxroot.

-It is also possible that your Linux distribution provides a Linux kernel that was compiled with user namespaces disabled.
+It is also possible (but hopefully unlikely) that your Linux distribution provides a Linux kernel that was compiled with non-root namespaces disabled.
 In this case, Lxroot will fail to run on your kernel.
-I suspect most Linux kernels today are compiled with user namespaces enabled, but I have not attempted to verify this.

 ###  Installation